 Scholarships and bursaries

 When exploring a course or university, include scholarships and bursaries in your research.
 This is financial support that does not need to be paid back, which is great news if you need some extra cash while you study.
 At the University of Sunderland, we offer a wide range of scholarships for postgraduate students.
-Some scholarships, such as the Alumni Loyalty Scheme and the International Scholarship are automatically awarded, whereas others require an application.
+Some scholarships are automatically awarded, whereas others require an application.
 If you’re eligible, put an application in for any scholarships and bursaries you can – you have nothing to lose and a lot to gain!

 Government grants and learning funds

 Similarly to scholarships and bursaries, some courses have learning funds or specific Government-funded bursaries attached to them.
 For example, a lot of teacher training courses have generous bursaries available to support you while you’re training (check out our article on teacher training funding for more information).
-There are also Governments grants for childcare (for PGCEs and the MNurse course, for example) and the Disabled Students’ Allowance that you could be eligible for.
+There are also Governments grants for childcare for some courses, such as PGCEs and the MNurse course, for example, and the Disabled Students’ Allowance that you could be eligible for.

-Current postgraduate student, Daniel Dunlavey, who is studying MSc Tourism and Events at the University of Sunderland says, “Receiving a postgraduate loan was an immense help towards my experience studying for my masters degree.
+Daniel Dunlavey, who studied MSc Tourism and Events here at Sunderland says, “Receiving a postgraduate loan was an immense help towards my experience studying for my Master's degree.
 The funding paid for my course costs and contributed significantly towards my living expenses.
 I supplemented my income by working as a Student Ambassador, which allowed me to earn a wage while studying, and also helped me make some great friends too.
-Budgeting while on a masters can be challenging, but by having a realistic outlook and keeping a close eye on spending you can thrive.
+Budgeting while on a Master's can be challenging, but by having a realistic outlook and keeping a close eye on spending you can thrive.
 The University has a huge number of societies and activities that offer inexpensive and fun social events, so you can participate in student life without breaking the bank.”

 What is a postgraduate loan and when can I apply?

 “In the UK, a postgraduate loan is a government loan paid to students by the SLC.
 For UK students living in England, you should apply to Student Finance England (SFE) for this loan.
-There are two types of postgraduate loan – the Postgraduate Masters Loan (for students wishing to study a masters course) and a Postgraduate Doctoral Loan (for PhD courses).
-You would apply for your loan on the SFE website, and if you plan to start your course in 2023/24, we expect the earliest you could make your application to be around April 2023.
+There are two types of postgraduate loan – the Postgraduate Master's Loan (for students wishing to study a Master's course) and a Postgraduate Doctoral Loan (for PhD courses).
+You would apply for your loan on the SFE website, and if you plan to start your course in 2024/25, we expect the earliest you could make your application to be around April 2024.